AylaScientist/Snakemake_for_SNPs/README.md

 ### First test
-Set the resources of the system in the file config `gedit ~/Snakemake_for_SNPs/config/config_main.yaml`
+Set the resources of the system in the file config.

+`gedit ~/Snakemake_for_SNPs/config/config_main.yaml`

 Now that the resources are adapted to your computer, run a dry run for the pipeline with the example data to build a dag of jobs

 `cd ~/Snakemake_for_SNPs/workflow/ `

 `snakemake -n `